Level Required for Acceptance

 Bible, Hebrew Language, Hebrew Literature, Hebrew Language/Literature, Jewish Thought, Talmud and Halakha

 All other departments

-- They passed the Behina Yerushalmit.
+- Applicants that passed the Behina Yerushalmit.

 The Hebrew University will only grant a degree to students who have received an exemption (P’tor) from Hebrew language studies (excluding the MA programs taught in English).

 Therefore, students who have not received an exemption (P’tor) by the Division of Hebrew Language Instruction (and did not get the required score on the YAEL test), must take Hebrew language classes in addition to their normal academic course load during their first year of studies.
 This should be taken into account when planning one's schedule, especially in MA programs that organize their courses in one or two weekly days.